Helen Woodward Animal Center

-Mission Statement

-Helen Woodward Animal Center’s passionate belief that animals help people and people help animals through trust, unconditional love, and respect creates a legacy of caring.
-Sharing this philosophy with others, the Center inspires and teaches, locally and globally, the importance of the animal-human bond.

 History

 The Center was established in 1972 as the San Dieguito Animal Care and Education Center with its primary focus on pet adoption and on-site humane education.
 It was renamed in honor of its founder, Helen Woodward, in 1986.
 Since its inception, services have grown to include an equine hospital, small animal hospital, boarding facility, animal-assisted therapy outreach, therapeutic horseback riding for the disabled and AniMeals food for pets of the homebound.
 Education services have expanded to off-site presentations and outreaches.

-The Center also provides three-day workshops and conferences through The Business of Saving Lives International Conference.
+The Center provides three-day workshops and conferences through The Business of Saving Lives International Conference.
 The conference provides tips and techniques on managing pet adoptions, public relations, fundraising, humane education, accounting, marketing, human resources and volunteers.
 Participants have attended from 33 states and 17 locations outside the United States including Argentina, Canada, China, Egypt, Ethiopia, India, Ireland, Iran, Japan, Kenya, Mexico and Romania.

-Michael (‘Mike’) Arms has been CEO and President of Helen Woodward Animal Center since 1999.
+Michael ('Mike') Arms has been CEO and President of Helen Woodward Animal Center since 1999.
 In October 2007, the Center had to evacuate over 400 animals from their property in the Witch Creek Fire.

 In 2013, Mike Arms created an international awareness campaign to remember all animals who never found new homes after landing in shelters.
 The campaign was called Remember Me Thursday and occurs annually on the fourth Thursday of September.

 In May 2014, the center had to evacuate animals from their center during the Bernardo Fire.
 In 2017, the center created the Pets Without Walls program to help the pets of homeless community members.
-That same year the President and CEO, Mike Arms, was the subject of controversy for taking home a salary of $354,492, compared to the median salary of CEOs of similar sized charities of $148,659.
+That same year the President and CEO, Mike Arms, took home a salary of $354,492, compared to the median salary of CEOs of similar sized charities of $148,659.
 The organization also provided Mike Arms with a home loan amounting to $400,000, as well as paying his membership dues at the University Club in Symphony Towers.